 Back Pain Can Be Caused By Reclining In Your Chair

-If your back is not properly supported in a recliner, it can cause you back pain.
-It is common in chairs with no or very softback in people who recline backwards in them.
-Lack of a patent lumbar support in a recliner may produce a reversal in the low back curve.
+If your back is not properly supported in a recliner, it may cause you back pain.
+It is common in chairs with no or very softback in people who recline backward in them.
+The lack of a patent lumbar support in a recliner may produce a reversal in the low back curve.
 If the low back curve is not patent, the weight goes into the discs and joints of your lumbar spine, instead of your muscles, which causes breakdown and no support.
 The force exerted by gravity causes spinal pressure over the lower back, causing pain.

-Reclining in Your Chair Can Be Bad for Your Knees
+Can Reclining in Your Chair Be Bad for Your Legs and Knees?

 Research on Reclining Our Chair